The Importance of Risk Management in a Scuba Diving Centre

 Richard Evans

 Understanding this process was what made former PADI Risk Management guru Richard Evans such an inspirational speaker.
 Especially so when it comes to scuba diving accidents.
 It also led to Richard creating an excellent educational video called “The Duty of Care”.
-This video was based on a real life scuba diving fatality.
-It is a must watch for any IDC candidate, divemaster, dive instructor or shop owner of manager. **For the record, how our PADI Asia Pacific leader wasn’t nominated for a best actor award is beyond me….
+This video was based on a real-life scuba diving fatality.
+It is a must-watch for any IDC candidate, divemaster, dive instructor, shop owner or manager.

 Getting the point across

-Richard is very articulated in presenting the story and very careful not to be derogatory to the instructor involved.
-But what he ultimately did was say “but hey, it was your fault” and at the end of the day, most scuba diving incidents with students are the instructor’s fault.
+Richard is very articulate in presenting the story and very careful not to be derogatory to the instructor involved.
+But what he ultimately did was say “But hey, it was your fault” and at the end of the day, most scuba diving incidents with students are the instructor’s fault.

-I recall that at least four of the stories Richard told started with similar things that I was doing as an instructor on a day to day basis.
-I remember walking away thinking “hey, that could happen to me if I am not careful”.
+I recall that at least four of the stories Richard told started with similar things that I was doing as an instructor on a day-to-day basis.
+I remember walking away thinking “Hey, that could happen to me if I am not careful”.

 The Business

 When I started Aussie Divers Phuket, from what I learnt in my time in the police force and inspiration from Richard Evans, I swore to myself that I would build a culture of risk management within the business.
-I would do everything that I can to make sure that my dive centre is serious accident and fatality free.
+I would do everything that I can to make sure that my dive centre is serious accident and fatality-free.

 Creating a good risk management culture is not an easy one however it is also not that difficult either.